bitovi/academy/src/technology-consulting/5-communication.md

 ### Relationship management

 Effective relationship management is the ability to build and maintain healthy, productive relationships with clients and colleagues.
-For Bitovi consultants, this is essential for long-term success, as strong relationships are the foundation of trust, collaboration, and project success.
+This is essential for long-term success, as strong relationships are the foundation of trust, collaboration, and project success.

 #### Influence